-(x) Income taxes and recoverability of potential deferred tax assets
+(vii) Income taxes and recoverability of potential deferred tax assets

-Income taxes and tax exposures recognized in the consolidated financial statements reflect Management's best estimate based on facts known at the reporting date.
+Income taxes and tax exposures recognized in the interim condensed consolidated financial statements reflect Management's best estimate based on facts known at the reporting date.
 When the Company anticipates a future income tax payment based on its estimates, it recognizes a liability.
 The difference between the expected amount and the final tax outcome has an impact on current and deferred taxes when the Company becomes aware of this difference.

 In addition, when the Company incurs losses for income tax purposes, it assesses the probability of taxable income being available in the future based on its budgeted forecasts.
 These forecasts are adjusted to take into account certain non-taxable income and expenses and specific rules on the use of unused credits and tax losses.
 When the forecasts indicate that sufficient future taxable income will be available to deduct the temporary differences, a deferred tax asset is recognized for all deductible temporary differences.
-These estimates are stated in Note 19 of the interim condensed consolidated financial statements.

-(xi) Inventory
+(viii) Inventory

 Inventory is valued at the lower of cost and net realizable value.
 Determining net realizable value requires the Company to make assumptions about estimated selling prices in the ordinary course of business, the estimated costs of completion and the estimated variable costs to sell.
-These are stated in Note 4 of the interim condensed consolidated financial statements.
+Determining cost requires the Company to make estimates surrounding capacity and to allocate both direct and indirect costs on a systematic basis.

-(xii) Expected credit losses on financial assets
+(ix) Expected credit losses on financial assets

 Determining an allowance for expected credit losses ("ECLs") for all debt financial assets not held at fair value requires management to make assumptions about the historical patterns for the probability of default, the timing of collection and the amount of incurred credit losses.
 These assumptions are adjusted based on Management's judgment about whether economic conditions and credit terms are such that actual losses may be higher or lower than what the historical patterns suggest.
-These are stated in Note 24 of the interim condensed consolidated financial statements.

-(xiii) Going concern
+(x) Going concern

 The assessment of the Company's ability to execute its strategy by funding future working capital requirements involves judgement.
 Management monitors future cash requirements to assess the Company's ability to meet these future funding requirements.
-This is addressed in Note 1 of the interim condensed consolidated financial statements.
+This is addressed in Note 1 of the unaudited interim condensed consolidated financial statements.

-(xiv) Provisions
+(xi) Provisions

 Provisions are recognized when the Company has a present obligation, legal or constructive as a result of a previous event, if it is probable that the Company will be required to settle the obligation and a reliable estimate can be made of the obligation.
 The amount recognized is the best estimate of the expenditure required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligations.
 Provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate of the expected future cash flows.
-All obligations are noted in the liability section of the interim condensed consolidated financial statements.